dougpark/dougpark/README.md

 ### Hello!

 I'm Doug and I like to experiment with hardware and software.
-There are dozens of tiny projects that I made for fun once and don't maintain at all.
+Here lies dozens of tiny projects that I made for fun once and don't maintain at all.

 Some other places you can find my work on the internet: